gemmagothard/ephys_code/README.md

 # ephys_code
 Code used to analyse in vitro ephys data, from Akerman lab, Oxford.
 Code written by Gemma Gothard.

-Used for a range of stimuli in paired whole-cell patch clamp recordings in voltage clamp; including opsin stimulation, spontaneous recordings, voltage steps
+Used for a range of stimuli in paired whole-cell patch clamp recordings in voltage clamp including; opsin stimulation, spontaneous recordings, voltage steps

 All stimuli are recorded with a 10mv voltage in every sweep to calculate access resistance offline